cassidy1/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

 ???
 * This slide lays out the basic workflow used for all of the Datbase secrets engine plugins.
-* All of the plugins work the same basic way.
+* They all work the same way.
-* A service account with permissions to manage users on the database server is required by each connection.
+* Configure Vault with a service account that has permissions to manage users on the database server and whatever permissions the application or client needs.
-* User creation and revocation SQL statements are specified for roles to determine the permissions og generated users within various databases.
+* We create a role in Vault that includes the SQL statements to create & delete users + TTL.
+* So now... a user/app can request access - dyn user/pass, when ttl expires - user deleted
 * Multiple connections and roles can be created for a single secrets engine instance to support connecting to multiple database servers with different levels of access.
 * The TTL settings can be tuned to suit your needs.